How to support homeless people and those threatened with homelessness

 Local authorities, also known as local councils, have a legal duty to provide certain services to the public.
 Support with housing, including the provision of housing, is one of the key services they must provide.
 Local councils have housing departments which run these services.

-a.
 People who can apply for support from councils

-b.
 When to apply for support from councils

 It is best to approach the council as soon as possible.
 One of the duties of councils is to prevent homelessness.
 This means that they should act immediately and not wait for a person to become homeless.

-c.
 The support people are entitled to from councils

 The first thing to work out is whether someone is eligible.
 This relates to the person’s immigration status.
-You can find more information on this in our Survival guide on what to do if you are threatened with homelessness.
+You can find more information on this in our guide what to do if you are threatened with homelessness.

-d.
 People who are considered in “priority need”

 BOX 1 – People who have priority need automatically: